 Most single parents need to work, so consider how family-friendly your employer is and, realistically, how compatible your current career is with single parenting.
-You will need to take time off when a child first comes to live with you, and you will be entitled to adoption leave under the Family and Medical Leave Act.
-Your employer may also provide adoption leave pay - check what your employer's scheme offers.
+You will need to take time off when a child first comes to live with you, and you may be entitled to adoption leave and pay.
+Check what your employer's scheme offers.